 1. Schloss Nymphenburg

-Located on the outskirts of Munich, this beautiful palace is definitely a must for visitors who love stunning stucco artwork, beautiful architecture and lush gardens with hidden treasures!
-It’s first on the list because most people either forget about it or overlook it, but it makes a great day trip in your own backyard!
+Located on the outskirts of Munich, this beautiful palace is definitely an easy day trip in Munich for visitors who love stunning stucco artwork, beautiful architecture and lush gardens with hidden treasures!
+It’s first on the list because most people either forget about it or overlook it, but it makes a great day trip in your own backyard and is one of the most beautiful places in Munich!
 (More on Schloss Nymphenburg here)